knut/grape-api-demo/README.md

 Here's a simple demo of building an API using [Grape](http://intridea.github.io/grape/) (an opinionated micro-framework for creating REST-like APIs in Ruby).
 This demo is also using [Mongoid](http://mongoid.org/), a Object-Document-Mapper (ODM) for [MongoDB](https://www.mongodb.org/) written in Ruby.

-The demo includes simple frontend using [AngularJS](https://angularjs.org/) to easily interact with the API.
+I've added a simple frontend using [AngularJS](https://angularjs.org/) to easily interact with the API.
+You'll find the frontend client inside the [public](public/)-folder.

 ## Getting this Working on Your Computer